 Active orthodontic treatment involves regular adjustment appointments with your orthodontist and adherence to specific treatment requirements.

 During this phase, the teeth straightening process will take place.

 You will visit your dentist at designated intervals so that he can monitor your process, and if you have braces, make adjustments that allow you to transition to the next portion of the treatment phase.

 You orthodontist will give you specific instructions based on the type of orthodontic treatment you are undergoing.
 You will also receive instructions for cleaning and caring for your orthodontic appliance, and what types of foods you should and shouldn't eat during treatment.

 When the active treatment is complete, the braces and/or appliances will be removed and a retainer will be made.

 Retainers are usually removable and will maintain the changes made to your teeth when worn continuously until the teeth and bone are stabilized in their new positions.

 Treatment and retention times vary depending on each individual case.
 Your orthodontist will ensure you have a successful treatment for a beautiful smile that can last a lifetime.

-Serving Surrey and surrounding areas – specializes in orthodontic treatments for patients of all ages, including children and adults.
+Providing orthodontic treatments for patients of all ages, including children, teens and adults.